Explore This Observership

 Definition of an Observer

-In general, 'observers' include physicians, trainees, medical students, nurses, industry staff, medical representatives, and other visitors who are not affiliated with Mass General, Partners Healthcare, or Harvard Medical School (HMS), who wish to observe the activities of the Mass General Stroke and Neuro-ICU services.
+In general, 'observers' include physicians, trainees, medical students, nurses, industry staff, medical representatives, and other visitors who are not affiliated with Mass General Brigham or Harvard Medical School, who wish to observe the activities of the Mass General Stroke and Neuro-ICU services.

 Please note that the Stroke/Neuro-ICU Observership Program is highly specialized and designed for individuals who are interested in developing stroke/neuro-ICU programs or pursuing stroke in their home institution.
 Applicants are expected to have completed neurology training.
 We also welcome practicing stroke/neuro ICU physicians or nurses, and industry personnel.